SamuelWhitton/natural-daina/README.md

 ```

-## Parent and Child Lambda Types
+## Parent and Child Method Types

-There are several ways that a lambda can have a parent type.
-Just like any other type, a lambda can be referred or cast ([see type casting](#type-casting)) to any of its parent types.
+There are several ways that a method can have a parent type.
+Just like any other type, a method type can be referred or cast ([see type casting](#type-casting)) to any of its parent types.

-One such parent of a lambda type is created when any of the input types become child types and/or the output becomes a parent type:
+One such parent of a method type is created when any of the input types become child types and/or the output becomes a parent type:
 ```

 [] (Beetle, Bug, Insect) {